Once you have started to make coffee at home, using the French press, you might have heard about the James Hoffman

 Step 1.
 Grind your coffee beans in a medium/ coarse setting.
 You don’t want the coffee beans to be too fine, as this will result in a lot of slush in your cup of coffee.
-While grinding too coarse will make your coffee have a slightly bitter taste to it.
+While grinding too coarse will make your coffee have a slightly sour taste to it.

 Step 2.
-Add your ground coffee beans to the beaker of your French press.
+Add your ground coffee to the beaker of your French press.

 Step 3.
 Boil your water.
 Once the water has come to a boil, let it sit on your kitchen counter for 30 seconds.

 Step 5.
-Once the time has passed, you will need to remove the crust that has formed on top of your coffee using the spoons.
+Once the time has passed, remove the crust that has formed on top of your coffee using the spoons.
 Scoop the crust and throw it out.
 The small bits of coffee left will now sink to the bottom of the French press beaker.

 Step 6.
-Wait for at least 5 and up to 8 minutes (I like to use 6 minutes) until moving on to step 8.
+Wait for at least 5 and up to 8 minutes (I like to use 6 minutes) until moving on to the next step.
 This will make the coffee beans settle on the bottom of your beaker.

 Step 7.
 Once the time has passed, add the plunger to your French press.
 Slowly start pushing down until you’ve reached the surface of the coffee.

 You do not want to go all the way down as this will disrupt the beans, and this will impact the flavors and will not give you the satisfaction of a very clean tasting cup of coffee this method has to offer.